nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

   Use multiple nRF5340 Audio development kits to test BIS having multiple receiving headsets.

   .. note::
-     * In the BIS mode, you can use any number of nRF5340 Audio development kits as receivers.
+     In the BIS mode, you can use any number of nRF5340 Audio development kits as receivers.
-     * In the current version of the nRF5340 Audio application, the BIS mode offers only monophonic sound reproduction.

 The audio quality for both modes does not change, although the processing time for stereo can be longer.